aws-samples/aws-serverless-workshops/CrossRegion/2_UI/README.md

 this file before moving on.
 Please be sure to address all TODO instructions inside this file.

-You will need Node Package Manager (NPM) installed on your local machine (check out the workshop pre-requisites here: [Pre-requisites](../README.md)) in order to build the application.
+You will need Node Package Manager (NPM) installed on your local machine (check out the [workshop prerequisites](../README.md#prerequisites)) in order to build the application.
 You can follow instructions [Dev Instance Setup](../README_InstallDevDependencies.md) to set up a dev instance.
 Once you have created your dev instance build your project by executing the following:

 - navigate to the root folder of the ui project, i.e. 2_UI.
 - run `npm install` to install project dependencies